You don’t need to produce products to be an online retailer. In fact, many popular ecommerce strategies don’t require manufacturing at all.

-How does private labeling work?
+How does a private-label business work?

 Advantages of selling private label products